-The Zimbabwe Human Rights NGO Forum (the Forum) is a coalition of twenty-one human rights NGOs in Zimbabwe who while having their own objectives, are concerned with the level and nature of organized violence and torture in the country perpetuated mainly, though not exclusively, by state agents and their ancillaries.
+The Zimbabwe Human Rights NGO Forum (the Forum) is a coalition of twenty-two human rights NGOs in Zimbabwe who while having their own objectives, are concerned with the level and nature of organized violence and torture in the country perpetuated mainly, though not exclusively, by state agents and their ancillaries.
 It came into existence at the time of the Food Riots in 1998 .

 The vision of the Forum is a society which promotes and protects all human rights of all people

 To provide leadership and coordination on the Human Rights Agenda in Zimbabwe

 Members and membership

 At the outset, the Forum comprised 8 members.
 It has subsequently attracted support from the major human rights NGOs in Zimbabwe and liaises closely with its colleagues and peers such as National Association of Non Governmental Organisation (NANGO), the Crisis in Zimbabwe Coalition, National Constitutional Assembly (NCA) and Zimbabwe Congress of Trade Unions (ZCTU).

 Membership of the Forum is open to any organisation which is based in Zimbabwe and which is bona fide concerned with human rights, in particular with the elimination of organised violence and torture.
 The Forum currently has member organisations working in the areas of women’s rights, civil and political rights, freedom of expression and the media, gay and lesbian rights, prisoner’s rights, anti corruptions, good governance and peace building and non violent ways of conflict resolution.